2026 EditionUltimate Toolkit

 Template 8: EEAT + Editorial Policy (Trust Blocks You Can Copy)

 Trust matters.
 A simple editorial policy and update log makes a toolkit page feel more credible—especially when readers want confidence that the guidance is current.
+We expand on this in our E-E-A-T content optimization guide.

 Mini editorial policy (copy-paste)